Keeping your child safe

-As your son reaches his teenage years, social events and parties suddenly are on his radar.
+As children reach their teenage years, social events and parties suddenly are on their radar.
 Parents are often faced with some tough decisions about helping their child to balance fun and safety in social situations.
-So, what can you do to keep your son safe on the party scene?
+So, what can you do to keep your child safe on the party scene?

 The key to safe partying is awareness and smart thinking, by understanding the potential risks, and how to handle these situations.

-This paper aims to help you prepare for the onset of teenage parties, understand the risks and help you to navigate a conversation with your son about how to party safely.
+This paper aims to help you prepare for the onset of teenage parties, understand the risks and help you to navigate a conversation with your child about how to party safely.

-Hosting a party and keeping your son safe
+Hosting a party and keeping your child safe

 Register your party